kamruzzamanripon/unicorn-dashboard/README.md

 - npm run dev
 ```

-# Overview App

 ## Default page

 ![This is a alt text.](/public/screenshort/Screenshot_11.jpg)

+> [!Important]
-### Note: This is Primary state.
+> This is Primary state.
 So, you need unique id from https://crudcrud.com .
 Go to this site and take id and repleace on your env file.
 First rename example.env file as .env then replace your Id.
 Then create some item.

 ## After Create Item then this page will look like.